Filtering in tractography using autoencoders (FINTA): Discussion

 The reduced variability in the measures shown by FINTA suggests that the method is less prone to be influenced by the local, potentially noisy streamline trajectories.
 Conventional methods' ability to filter streamlines is determined by local decisions based on either local (e.g. curvature, regions of interest, endpoint location) or non-local (e.g. length) features, and thus a single streamline coordinate not complying with the given criterion (e.g. falling outside a structural mask) is enough to filter out the streamline.
 This reaffirms the ability of FINTA to encode those features of the input data which are most relevant for an accurate reconstruction.

 The corpus callosum spans a large part of the brain volume in the anterior-posterior axis across both hemispheres; it is one of the largest fiber systems in the white matter, both in terms of the absolute number of streamlines and the occupied brain volume.
 Compared to some other white matter systems, it presents a less compact configuration.
 As a consequence, it is challenging to precisely delineate the corpus callosum homotopies in the reference set \citep{DeBenedictis:HBM:2016}.
 Similarly, as previously noted, the $26$ gyral segment pairs used in this work differ greatly in the streamline density they hold, and thus bear an impact on the gyrus-wise sensitivity scores shown in table \ref{tab:bil_gin_dataset_classification_performance_regionwise}.
-Yet, FINTA records high classification performance scores, and shows a reduced variability at the gyrus-wise streamline group scale.
+Yet, FINTA records high classification performance scores, and shows a reduced variability in the valid gyrus-wise rate measure.

+The performance assessment on human data was restricted by the nature of the callosal BIL\&GIN dataset and its corresponding ground truth (see section \ref{subsec:considered_bil_gin_cc_regions} for the relevant aspects).
+This constrained the baseline filtering methods, excluding some state-of-the-art techniques such as COMMIT2 or SIFT2.
+However, the baselines used are commonly found in current white matter analysis practice.